Webinar report: Internal Comms @ fast growing companies

 Now, those three things are completely measurable, but you need to start with that hygiene factor, which is alignment.
 Everybody in your business needs to be aligned, else you're doing a lot of wasted work.
 My recommendation is this: set a baseline of “this is our productivity”.
 You could use goal-tracking tools for this.

-So if you have a project management tool like a Asana, Basecamp, or any of those things, great, if you don't, survey and ask people what your productivity is indirectly, obviously set a baseline launch or communications initiative and measure behavior that you start seeing in your communications platforms, which are absolutely necessary.
+If you have a project management tool like a Asana, Basecamp, or any of those things, great, if you don't, survey and ask people what your productivity is indirectly, obviously set a baseline launch or communications initiative and measure behavior that you start seeing in your communications platforms, which are absolutely necessary.

 Measure how much your engagement is going up and then survey people to ask about it’s effect.
 How do you, how well, or how much better do you understand the business, the direction it's taking and your place in it?
 So in other words, how much is your alignment at the end?
 You should be able to say, well, because of that, now we're launching another productivity survey.